-ON COM(n) GOSUB < line number >
+ON COM(n) GOSUB e number>

-where < line number > is the number of the first line of a subroutine that is to be performed when activity occurs on the specified communications port.
+where e number > is the number of the first line of a subroutine that is to be performed when activity occurs on the specified communications port.

 (n) is the number of the communications port.